Zinbo/software-dev-repository/content/posts/Networking/index.md

 date: "2020-04-07"
 ---

-This sections discusses networking.

 # Internet
 The internet is a distributed packet-switched network.
 No one person is in charge of it, it is a distributed network.
+It is a design philosphy expressed in a set of protocols.

+A protocol is a well known set of rules and standards used to communicate between machines.

 Bandwidth is the maximum transmission capacity of a device.

-Bit Rate: Number of bits that we can send over a given period of time.
+- **Bit Rate**: Number of bits that we can send over a given period of time.

-Latency: Time it takes for a bit to travel from one place to another.
+- **Latency**: Time it takes for a bit to travel from one place to another.

+Your ISP connects you to billions of devices around the world through hundres of thousands of networks.

+## Fiber Optic
 Ethernet cables have real measurable signal loss over a few hundred feet.

 A better way is through light, using fiber optic cables.
 Send bits as light beams.

-Fiber optic cable is a thread of glass engineered to reflect light.
+A fiber optic cable is a thread of glass engineered to reflect light.
 Depending on the bounce angle we can actually send multiple bits simultaneously all of them travelling at the speed of light.
 The signal doesn't degrade over long distances, no signal loss.
 We use fiber optic cables across the ocean floors to connect one continent to another.
 At one point there was a cable that was cut near egypt that disrupted the intenet for most of the middle east and india.
 Unfortunately fiber optic is really expensive and hard to work with.
 Most of the time we'll see copper cable.

+## Wireless
 Wireless bit-sending machines use radio signals to send bits from one place to another.
 The machines have to translate the ones and zeroes into radio waves of different frequencies.
 The receiving machines reverse the process.
 A radio signal can't travel far before it gets garbled.
 If you're using wifi, you'll send your bits over radio to the wireless router and that uses a physical wire to travel the really long distances of the internet.

-ISP connects you to billions of devices around the world through hundres of thousands of networks.

-The internet is a design philosophy expressed in a set of protocols.

-A protocol is a well known set of rules and standards used to communicate between machines.
+## IP
 All device on the internet has a distinct IP

 Traditional IP addresses are 32 bits - 8 bits per part of the addresses.